2022 United States House of Representatives elections in Wisconsin

 The 2022 United States House of Representatives elections in Wisconsin were held on November 8, 2022, to elect the eight U.S. representatives from the state of Wisconsin, one from each of the state's eight congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 Primaries were held on August 9, 2022.
-The Republican Party won a majority of Wisconsin's U.S. House delegation, as well as, notably, 55.5 percent of the statewide vote.
+The Republican Party won a majority of Wisconsin's U.S. House delegation, as well as 55.5 percent of the statewide vote.